strblr/bun-spa/README.md

 - Files are read once at startup and kept in memory for fast responses.
 - All unknown paths return `index.html` (with optional injection).
+- You are responsible for ensuring the security of any dynamically injected content; this library does not perform sanitization.
 - TypeScript types are included.